-Name of Pupil: Class:
+Name of Pupil:

-Signed:

-Date:

-Parent / Carer Countersignature: .

-Date
+Date .....

-App endix 4 - Sam ple Photographic
+Appendix 4 - Sample Photographic Consent Forms

-sent Forms

 Photo Release Form

-our permission about the use of photography taken at school you would please complete and return the following form.
+It is now a statutory requirement that we seek your permission about the use of photography taken at school events.
+Consequently, we'd be most grateful if you would please complete and return the following form.

-Name of Child(r en):
+Name of Child(ren): .....

-Your Name:
+Your Name: .....

-a raphs to be taken of my child(ren) during the normal course

-of school events to be used for the following purposes

-TI he Webber Independent School and GEMS website

-he Webber Independent School ·

-ther webber independent Scho ool and GEMS publicity material such as advertisements

-b photographs to be taken of my child(ren) during the normal to be used for the following purposes
+a) I give permission for photographs to be taken of my child(ren) during the normal course of school events to be used for the following purposes b) I do not give permission for photographs to be taken of my child(ren) during the normal course of school events to be used for the following purposes

-Tl he Webber Independent School and GEMS website

-The Webber Independent School and GEMS prospectus

-Other Webber Independent School and GEMS publicity material such as advertisements
+The Webber Independent School and GEMS website The Webber Independent School and GEMS prospectus Other Webber Independent School and GEMS publicity material such as advertisements

-I understand that these images may be used indefinitely without compensation to me and waive any rights, now or in the future, to inspect or approve the finished product.
+The Webber Independent School and GEMS website The Webber Independent School and GEMS prospectus Other Webber Independent School and GEMS publicity material such as advertisements I understand that these images may be used indefinitely without compensation to me and waive any rights, now or in the future, to inspect or approve the finished product.
 I accept that all negatives, positives, prints and digital reproductions will be the property of The Webber Independent School.

-Many thanks for understanding and vol ir support. it is very much a appreciated. tilailiks ioi anacistanang aria you 3466016 , III GCII (appi coluccu.
+Many thanks for understanding and your support, it is very much appreciated.